typelevel/typelevel.github.com/posts/2020-06-10-confronting-racism.md

 #### Workplace culture
-In May, 2020, the Harvard Business Review issued a [report](https://www.umass.edu/employmentequity/what-works-evidence-based-ideas-increase-diversity-equity-and-inclusion-workplace) entitled "What Works?
+In May, 2020, the Harvard Business Review issued a [report](https://www.umass.edu/employmentequity/what-works-evidence-based-ideas-increase-diversity-equity-and-inclusion-workplace) titled "What Works?
 Evidence-Based Ideas to Increase Diversity, Equity, and Inclusion in the Workplace".
 One of the authors, David Pedulla, also contributed a [summary](https://hbr.org/2020/05/diversity-and-inclusion-efforts-that-really-work)